 Benefits of Using Continuation Patterns

-Before I go any further, it’s important that you know that this isn’t an exact science.
+It’s not an exact science.
 Consolidation periods don’t always turn into continuation patterns.
 There are reversal patterns, too.

 4 Continuation Patterns Every Trader Should Know

 Price action consolidates within parallel support and resistance lines.
 Then, after the period of consolidation, the trend continues in its original direction.

 Example of a Rectangle Continuation Pattern

-Examples of Wedge Continuation Patterns
+Example of a Wedge Continuation Pattern

-Another thing you might notice with flags: price action on the breakout or breakdown after the flag is similar in range to the movement before the flag.
+Another thing you might notice with this pattern … The price action on the breakout or breakdown after the flag is similar in range to the movement before the flag.

 Example of a Flag Continuation Pattern